Eyevinn/iaf-plugin-aws-s3/README.md

 # IAF Plugin AWS-S3

 The Eyevinn Ingest Application Framework (Eyevinn IAF) is a framework to simplify building VOD ingest applications.
 A framework of open source plugins to integrate with various transcoding and streaming providers.
-This is the plugin for uploading to an S3 bucket and transcoding with AWS MediaConvert and placing the output on another S3 bucket.
+This is the plugin for uploading content to an S3 bucket.

 ## Installation